shadowspawn/forest-arborist/notes.md

 * unit tests
 * probably problems with windows path names for origin of hg repos
 * status is somewhat low value, but is more compact...
+* for
+ * --pinned --locked --free --all
+ * --git --hg (default to all, but supports mixed repo types!)

+Known Issues
+* do we need support for Windows paths in sameParsedOriginDir, path.relative et al?
+* hg support may be less tested

 Terminology Inspirations
 * git